How To Become A Live-in Or Home Carer?

 Professional care workers typically get paid for the hours they work, which can be ideal if you have other commitments (such as children or a partner doing shift work) that you need to work around.
 However, the downside is that you may only be paid for the hours you are with clients, not for transport or days when they don’t need you (for example, if a regular client is on holiday).
 How this works out will vary depending on whether you find clients directly or work through an agency.
 Overall, care workers typically get paid around £21,000 per year working full time.

-A third option, which falls somewhere between the two, is to be self-employed and look for agencies which offer introductory services, matching carers to clients, as this can take some of the pressure of with regards to finding work while also letting you remain independent.
+A third option, which falls somewhere between the two, is to be self-employed and look for agencies which offer introductory services, matching carers to clients, as this can take some of the pressure off regarding finding work while also letting you remain independent.

 Find out more about carers insurance